 Less is more, even more so in a small space.
 A simplified space and planting with an Islamic garden influence will add that ‘designed’ look the clients want for the space, as well as make better use of what little space there is.

-There is no space to divide the space into four quadrants, but nonetheless the design subtly breaks the garden into four divisions.
-The universe’s four elements as represented in Islamic gardens, Earth, Air, Fire and Water, are all present in the garden through the material, colour and planting choices.
+The garden isn’t sufficiently large that it can be divided into four quadrants, but nonetheless the design subtly breaks the garden into four divisions: The universe’s four elements as represented in Islamic gardens, Earth, Air, Fire and Water, are all present in the material, colour and planting choices.